-Graduate Student Fieldwork Grants on Environmental Justice & Peace
+Graduate Student Fieldwork Grants on Environmental Justice, Peace, and Reproductive Justice

-The Rapoport Center is offering two grants of up to $2500 each to support summer fieldwork by UT graduate students on two of the thematic priorities of the Rapoport Center’s Sissy Farenthold Fund for Peace and Social Justice: environmental justice and peace (or their intersection).
-These thematic areas are broadly construed and include many types of scholarly interventions.
-All methodologies and geographic focuses are welcome.
+The Rapoport Center is offering grants of up to $2500 to support summer fieldwork by UT graduate students on the three thematic priorities of the Rapoport Center’s Sissy Farenthold Fund for Peace and Social Justice: environmental justice, peace, and reproductive justice (*new this year*).
+Projects at the intersection of any of these priorities are particularly welcome.

 Click here to learn more about current and past recipients and their work.